-Now it is time to test that boast, I’m going to list a few of the world’s most visited websites which run on WordPress.
+Now it is time to test that boast.
+I’m going to list a few of the world’s most visited websites which run on WordPress.

 In no particular order, here are some awesome websites which run on WordPress.

 Quartz is an excellent source of credible information with a great emphasis on digital storytelling as opposed to how traditional news sources operate.
-The website itself was designed so as to bring the benefits of the web and deliver it with the elegance of an application.
+The website itself was designed to bring the benefits of the web and deliver it with the elegance of an application.

 The New Yorker